Rules, Ultimatums, and Boundaries for Dummies

 An ultimatum says "Do what I say, or else."

-A boundary says "Do whatever you want, but your choices have consequences."
+A boundary says "Do whatever you want, but here’s what it will cost you."

 Previous